leanprover/logic_and_proof_lean3/sets_in_lean.rst

     #check @not_mem_empty
     -- END

-Here, the ``@`` symbol in Lean prevents it from trying to fill in implicit arguments automatically, and instead display the full statement of the theorem.
+Here, the ``@`` symbol in Lean prevents it from trying to fill in implicit arguments automatically, forcing it to display the full statement of the theorem.

 The fact that Lean can identify sets with their logical definitions makes it easy to prove inclusions between sets: